anesdi73/hello-world/README.md

 # hello-world
-a testing repository
+a testing repository.
-someday i will use github for Angular development
+Someday i will use github for Angular development